LtAirman/ChargeFieldTopics/README.md

 This project was Cr6's idea.
 He's also responsible for following Miles Mathis' atomic model and creating the Slotlayout diagram on which this project greatly relies.
+And in pushing me beyond anything I imagined.

 There's at least one 10 year old charge field javaScript "Atom Viewer" out there, Nevyn's object oriented, way sophisticated javaScript code.
 I guess I'm ready to try and figure it out.
+Someday.

-Please pardon my understandings, personal interpretations and mistakes.
+Please pardon my personal interpretations and mistakes.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.